-Let \(k\) be a constant such that for every run of length greater than \(k\) must take a same simple loop at least \(|A|!\) times.
+Let \(k\) be a constant such that every run of length greater than \(k\) must repeat the same simple loop at least \(|A|!\) times.
 Such a constant clearly exists by the pigeonhole principle.